Great Ocean Road Trip • Freedom Destinations

 Port Fairy

-Port Fairy This delightful little fishing port and seaside resort at the mouth of the Moyne River is one of the oldest settlements in Victoria, having been home to sealers and whalers in the early years of the 19th century.
-There are 50 buildings classified as historic by the National Trust, so well worth a look around this town.
+Stop at the holiday town of Warrnambool before reaching Port Fairy.
+This delightful little fishing port at the mouth of the Moyne River is one of the oldest settlements in Victoria, with over 50 buildings classified as historic by the National Trust.

 Day 3